 How much should I pay into my pension?

-Now, even though the lifetime allowance can creep up on you quicker than you might think, a lot of us will be worrying about the need to save more, not less into our pensions.
+A lot of us will be worrying about the need to save more, not less into our pensions.
 So, how much should you be contributing?

 Well, it depends!
 One general rule is to take your age and halve it to work out how much of your salary you should be contributing.
 So, if you’re 30, that would mean paying 15% of your salary into your pension pot (half of 30 is 15).